microsoft/MixedRealityToolkit-Unity/GettingStarted.md

 # 3. Preparing a Scene for Holographic Content
 Create a new Scene: `File -> New Scene`

-Remove the default `Main Camera` and `Directional Light` objects in the scene (the next step creates a camera customized for holographic development).
+Remove the default `Main Camera` and `Directional Light` objects in the scene.

 Add the `HoloLensCamera.prefab` (found under HoloToolkit/Input/Prefabs).